 6.x.1 Description

 Against the backdrop of intensifying global climate change, sudden natural disasters are imposing higher demands on emergency response capabilities.
 When disasters such as floods occur, traditional on-site reconnaissance methods struggle to meet the need for rapid and accurate decision-making due to their inefficiency and high risks.
 In the future, 6G technology will empower drone-based emergency rescue services by capturing high-definition images and videos to provide critical information sources for disaster assessment.
 In case ground-based 6G networks are impacted by disaster, the data captured by drones can be alternatively transmitted with satellite access to the 6G network.
 However, satellite access has its inherent disadvantage of transmission challenges such as limited bandwidth and high dynamics/disturbances, necessitating more efficient data transmission solutions.
+For example, the AI method of token communications can achieve a 5‰ data compression rate while ensuring reliable information recovery.

 To address this, AI models deployed on UAVs (being an application on UE) can convert raw images/videos into key semantic features, such as submerged areas and damaged buildings, and convert them into token sequences.
 This achieves a fundamental shift from “transmitting bit-level data” to “transmitting semantic information.”
 These semantic features captured by token are transmitted to emergency centers via satellite access of 6G networks, where decoding models reconstruct the on-site scenario in real time or generate situational reports.
 This technology effectively overcomes the transmission bottleneck caused by limited link resources of satellite access, ensures near-real-time presentation of disaster situations at the emergency centers, provides intelligent support for rescue decision-making, and comprehensively enhances emergency response efficiency.

+We conducted simulation verification using token communications for image transmission as an example, and now provide the related findings.

+Figure 6.x.3-1: Token communication framework for image transmission

+As shown in Figure 6.x.3-21, a brief description of the Token Communication Framework for Image Transmission is as follows.

+Transmitter: The original input image is first divided into a series of image patches.
+Then, using a ViT (Vision Transformer)-based tokenizer, the image patches are transformed into compact token representations.
+The resulting token list is input into a fully connected layer-based channel encoder to make it suitable for transmission over a noisy channel.

+Receiver: The received data is passed through a fully connected layer-based channel decoder to obtain the restored token sequence.
+The sequence is then fed into a DiT (Diffusion Transformer)-based de-tokenizer to reconstruct the output image.

+Test Set: The ImageNet 100 dataset, with 50 images randomly selected.

+Simulation Setup: The test images are resized to (3, 256, 256), and the token sequence length is 256.
+It is assumed that erroneous tokens can be identified and discarded at the receiver.

+Channel Conditions: Training is conducted at an SNR of 10dB in an AWGN channel, followed by testing.

+Simulation Scenarios:

+Case 1: No importance ranking applied to the token sequence.

+Case 2: Importance ranking applied to the token sequence.

+Figure 6.x.3-2: PSNR, MS-SSIM, and LPIPS vs. token error ratio under case 1 and case 2

+As shown in Figure 6.x.3-2, the image recovery quality decreases as the token error rate increases, while the image recovery performance based on token importance ranking outperforms that of images without token importance ranking.

+Based on the simulation results, the importance of tokens is crucial for the quality of information recovery.
+Therefore, when carrying token data in a 6G network, differentiated protection and transmission are required.

 6.x.2 Pre-conditions